Vishal2186/Automatic-Attendance-System/README.md

 # 🎓 Automatic Attendance System with Face Recognition

-This project is a Python-based attendance system that uses real-time face recognition to automatically mark student attendance.
-Built with `face_recognition`, `OpenCV`, and `dlib`, it streamlines the attendance process with AI-powered face matching.
+> This project is a Python-based attendance system that uses real-time face recognition to automatically mark student attendance. <br> Built with `face_recognition`, `OpenCV`, and `dlib`, it streamlines the attendance process with AI-powered face matching.

 ## 📸 Features